Glenn Robinson III: Sacramento Kings (2020–2021)

 On December 2, 2020, Robinson signed a one-year contract with the Sacramento Kings.
 On February 24, 2021, the Kings waived Robinson.
 This transaction occurred immediately before the NBA deadline by which nonguaranteed contracts become guaranteed for the season, which saved the team about $1 million.

 Wisconsin Herd (2023–2024)

 During the summer of 2023, Robinson resumed his professional basketball career.
 He scheduled several workouts with NBA teams.
 On October 19, 2023, Robinson signed with the Milwaukee Bucks, but was waived two days later.
 Nine days later, he joined the Wisconsin Herd, the Bucks' NBA G League affiliate.
 With the Herd, he played a leadership role both on and off the court.

 Magnolia Chicken Timplados Hotshots (2024)

 In July 2024, Robinson signed with the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2024 PBA Governors' Cup.
 In September, he was replaced by Shabazz Muhammad.

-Seoul Samsung Thunders (2025–present)
+Seoul Samsung Thunders (2025)

 On February 26, 2025, Robinson signed with the Seoul Samsung Thunders of the Korean Basketball League, replacing Marcus Derrickson.